Peanut Butter And Banana Smoothie Recipe (Only 3 Ingredients!)

 Bananas are a good source of fiber, copper, potassium, and vitamins C and B6.
 Peanuts are rich in calories, protein, fiber, fat, and omega-6 fatty acids.
 Regular peanut butter or peanut consumption is associated with better stress response and memory function.

-These simple ingredients come together for a delightful peanut butter banana shake.
+These simple ingredients come together to make the perfect peanut butter banana smoothie.

-An easy recipe for a creamy peanut butter banana smoothie!
+An easy recipe for a creamy peanut butter and banana smoothie!

 1. Add bananas, peanut butter, and almond milk into your high-speed blender.